gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 intrigue, and misunderstanding, I might no longer claim certainty.
 It had helped me break the Emrulu, so that no other little girl would see them hack her parents to pieces, or be beaten whenever she spoke above the whisper allowed to slaves.
-But the civil war in Thind might have ended in a decade saving three had I been able to do other than what my conscience dictated, and Ifan Bloody would never have risen to the collar of Uws.
+But the civil war in Thind might have ended in a decade rather than three had I been able to do other than what my conscience dictated, and Istvan the Bloody would never have sat on a throne in Praczedt.

 I touched the wings tattooed on my neck.
 Those who saw them believed them part of a spell, but they were not.
-I put them on myself after Ifan's March.
+I put them on myself after Istvan's March.
 Had anyone else from my tribe still lived, they would have understood.

 What followed I would never commit to a page, not even my own notebooks.
 Others